Air slowly clears in Eastern U.S. as fires still rage across Canada

 “That’s going to help flush out the contaminants from the air a little bit,” he said.

-In Quebec, where scores of wildfires this week diminished air quality in Ontario and the northeast of the United States, Premiere François Legault said Thursday that the number of evacuees had hit 13,500 but that he expected that number not to rise over Friday and Saturday.
+In Quebec, where nearly 150 wildfires this week diminished air quality in Ontario and the Northeast of the United States, Premier François Legault said Thursday that the number of evacuees had hit 13,500 but that he expected that number not to rise over Friday and Saturday.

 The scale of the fires has stretched firefighting capacity across the country, and firefighters from the United States, South Africa, France, Australia and New Zealand, along with members of the Canadian Armed Forces, have been supporting local fire crews.